binaryedge/docs.binaryedge.io/docs/search.md

 **Field existence or omission**: you can search for records that have a specific field by using _\_exists\_:field_.
 Conversely, for records missing a field it would be _NOT \_exists\_:field_.

 **Wildcards**: you can use wildcards on your query terms.
-These should be rarely used, for the best results and performance, try to be as specific as you can.
-If you need to use Wildcards, specify the field you want to search in.
+However, for the best results and performance, try to be as specific as you can.
 E.g. _field:security*_

+**Regular Expressions**: you can use regular expressions on your query terms.
+For the best results and performance, try to be as specific as you can.
+If you need to use regular expressions, specify the field you want to search in.
+E.g. _field:/.*microsoft\..{2}/_

 **String fields**: if the string is expected to have spaces, some kind of punctuation in the middle, or special symbols, try quoting the search terms, i.e. instead of querying _field:value_ try _field:"value"_.
 You can also try instead _field.keyword:"value"_.
 The first one will search for any occurrence of any of the words in _value_, while the second one will search for an exact match of the string.
 Finally, in the case of some special symbols, you might require escaping in order to make the query valid.

-**Regular Expressions**: regular expressions are not supported at the moment.

 ## General Fields